vagf0t/polykarpos/README.md

 * Database creation: Start a terminal in the root folder of the app and run: rake db:migrate

-* How to run the test suite: WIP
+* How to run the test suite: Start a terminal in the root folder of the app and run: rspec spec

 * How to run locally: Start a terminal in the root folder of the app and run: rails s   .
 Then start a web browser and navigate at http://localhost:3000/